 Descriptive statistics (means, proportions) were used to summarise demographic and employment profile variables, as well as technical and transferrable skills measures.
-Since the sample reflected two distinct participant subgroups – academic and applied sport scientist - data from section two is also reported according to these two subgroups based upon participants main employer.
+Since the sample reflected two distinct participant subgroups – academic and applied sport scientist – data from section two is also reported according to these two subgroups based upon participants main employer (question xx of supplementary file 3).
+There was x applied sport scientists and x academic sports scientists.
 Scores on current and future work opportunities were summarised as means, and differences examined using repeated measures ANOVA with Bonferroni corrected pairwise comparisons.
 Significance of effects accepted at p < .05 and magnitudes of effects assessed using Cohen’s (d) (0.2 = small, 0.5 = medium, 0.8 = large) and the partial eta-squared (p2) statistics.
 All analyses were performed using Stata 16SE (StataCorp).
 Responses to the free-text questions were coded for content and reported quantitatively.
+Free text responses were exported into Microsoft Excel and coded for recurring content.
+Author 1 reviewed all text and generated the initial categories and then classified responses accordingly.
+The appropriateness of the categories and classification of text to these was reviewed by Author 5.
+Any inconsistences were discussed until a consensus classification was achieved.

 Results

 The final sample consisted of 117 participants and details of these are presented in Supplementary Table 1.
-12Most participants were based in the states of Victoria, New South Wales, and Queensland, male, and aged 35 years or younger.
-In terms of highest completed education, almost one third reported this as either a bachelor’s degree or graduate certificate/diploma/Honours and two thirds as a Master’s or PhD.
-These qualifications were mostly (94%) completed within sport science.
-Just over a quarter of participants reported currently studying in sport science.
-Approximately one third indicated their primary area of training to be exercise and sport science while a further quarter specifically indicated strength and conditioning as their primary area of training.
-Just under one third reported involvement in the sport science industry for more than 15 years and only a small percentage for less than one year.
-Just under half reported holding two or more positions and just over half reported holding only one position.
+ESSAs 2020 annual report indicates there are 353 accredited sports scientists in Australia1, however, this likely underrepresents the number of people working in a sport science role in Australia.
+For the purposes of this survey we based our estimate of the total number of potential participants on that reported by Dwyer et al.2 plus some expected growth in the industry (i.e., n~450 plus 200 for a total of 650) and from this estimated our response rate as ~18%.
+Eighty percent of participants were based in the states of Victoria, New South Wales, and Queensland, 67% were male, and 57% were aged 35 years or younger.
+In terms of highest completed education, one third reported this as either a bachelor’s degree or graduate certificate/diploma/Honours and two thirds as a Master’s or PhD.
+Participants highest qualifications were mostly (94%) completed within sport science.
+Just over a quarter of participants (27%) reported currently studying in sport science.
+Approximately one third (35%) indicated their primary area of training to be exercise and sport science while a further 23% specifically indicated strength and conditioning as their primary area of training.
+Thirty percent reported involvement in the sport science industry for more than 15 years and only a small percentage (4%) for less than one year.
+Just under half (44%) reported holding two or more positions and just over half (56%) reported holding only one position.